bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 <!-- -->

--   8) From the kos.spf file what are the top 3 Modules present in the 1m sample from the Bedford basin (station 152)?
+-   8) From the kos.spf file what are the top 3 categories present in the 1m sample from the Bedford basin (station 152)?

 <!-- -->